Celebrate Easter with these meaningful Easter Egg Scriptures. A perfect way to share the meaning of Easter with your

 When my children were little the Easter bunny always visited our house on Saturday morning, the day before Easter Sunday.
 This was one of our many attempts to help teach our children that Easter is not about the Easter bunny but is about the death and resurrection of our Savior Jesus Christ.
 We tried to reserve Easter Sunday for showing gratitude for the resurrection.

 One of our traditions was to share the Easter story using Easter Scripture Eggs.
 We have a set of 12 plastic scripture eggs.
 They are numbered outside and each egg holds a scripture and an object to represent something that happened during the last week of our Savior’s life leading up to the resurrection.

-I have attached a pdf of the scripture verses that are also inside to make it easy for you to make your own Easter Egg Scriptures.
+You can download a free pdf of Easter Bible Verses that are also inside to make it easy for you to make your own Easter Egg Scriptures.

 #1 Small paper cup